reigncraving/lynx/README.md

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc7.jpg)

-**the color pick** is used to "spin" the wheel and bars, as draging the mouse for the desired color.
+**the color pick** is used to "spin" the wheel and bars in the search for the desired color.

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc8.jpg)

+## Plovdiv 2017